 Mobile users: tap here to display only this frame.

 Starting Your Own Company

-NOTE: This lesson is subject to changes and improvements; reader comments are welcome.
+This article is subject to changes and improvements; reader comments are welcome.

 This month's article is about "starting your own game company," from a nuts-and-bolts perspective.

 The reason I chose this topic this month is that I've seen an awful lot of questions about it of late, not only on my Game Biz Q&A bulletin board, but also on the Comp.Games.Development.Design newsgroup and on the